-Energy and efficient buildings
+Energy efficient buildings

-- h.
-Promote energy-efficient, "green" building design, techniques and practices for the construction and operation of buildings. - i.
-Eliminate barriers to energy efficient design practices. - j.
-Encourage the conversion, retrofit and adaptive reuse of existing buildings. - k.
+- f.
+Promote energy-efficient, "green" building design, techniques and practices for the construction and operation of buildings. - g.
+Eliminate barriers to energy efficient design practices. - h.
+Encourage the conversion, retrofit and adaptive reuse of existing buildings. - i.
 Promote mixed-use buildings to reduce heat and power demand and increase the viability of on-site energy supply.